 If you’re planning to buy from a car dealership, take note that only franchise dealerships, such as Ford, Honda, Chrysler, General Motors and others, are eligible.
 You may also purchase your vehicle from an approved independent dealership, which includes CarMax, Hertz Car Sales, Enterprise Car Sales and Carvana.

 If you want to buy from a different independent dealer, you’ll need to find another lender.

 Discounts for eligible Bank of America customers

-If you’re a Preferred Rewards client, you can qualify for an interest rate discount of 0.25% to 0.50% on top of Bank of America’s already competitive interest rates.
+If you’re a Preferred Rewards client, you can qualify for an interest rate discount of 0.25% to 0.50% on top of Bank of America’s already competitive auto loan rates.

-But to qualify as a Preferred Rewards client, you need an eligible personal checking account with the bank and a three-month average combined balance of $20,000 or more in qualifying Bank of America, Merrill Edge or Merrill Lynch accounts.
+But to qualify as a Preferred Rewards client, you need an eligible personal checking account with the bank and a three-month average combined balance of $20,000 or more in qualifying Bank of America accounts or Merrill investment accounts.

 No prequalification option

 Many auto lenders allow borrowers to get prequalified to get an idea of what terms they might be eligible for.
 This prequalification typically requires only a soft credit inquiry, which won’t hurt your credit scores.

 With Bank of America, you’ll need to officially apply with a hard credit inquiry to see what rate you qualify for.
 That said, you might be able to get a decision in as little as one minute, and the rate is locked in for 30 days, which could give you time to find the right car.

 A closer look at Bank of America auto loans